 To complete the hardware design, you will also need to fill in dut with code to communicate with the FIFO channels.
-The digitrec\test.cpp testbench is responsible for running the software-only implementation of digitrec.
+The digitrec_test.cpp testbench is responsible for running the software-only implementation of digitrec.
 Timers have already been added to the csim.
-If you add print statements to debug your code, make sure to remove them before doing runtime measurement.

-Your next task is to complete the FPGA implementation on a ZedBoard.
-The process of generating the bitstream, logging onto a ZedBoard, and programming the ZedBoard using the bitstream is identical to what we showed in the CORDIC tutorial.
+If you add print statements to debug your code, make sure to remove them before measuring the execution time.
+Once csim is successful, the next step is to generate the FPGA implementation for a Zed-Board.
+The process of compiling the bitstream, logging onto a ZedBoard, and programming the ZedBoard using the bitstream is identical to what we showed in the CORDIC tutorial.
 Be aware that it can take 20-30 minutes to generate the bitstream.
+If the bitstream is generated without errors, it is time to copy the lab root directory over to the ZedBoard with scp.
+Please do not rename this bitstream, since the board automatically looks for it by name after rebooting.

-You are also responsible for completing the host program.
+Lastly, you are also responsible for completing the host program.
 We have taken care of reading the input and reference data sets from file and activating the timers.
-Make sure to use batch data transfer in your code to minimize communication overhead.
+However, you need to write a routine that uses batch data transfer in your code to minimize communication overhead.
+Then, to execute the accelerator on the FPGA, you need go to directory lab3/zedboard and run make fpga.